CGC Investors Have Opportunity to Lead Canopy Growth Corporation Securities Fraud Lawsuit

-LOS ANGELES, July 14, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Canopy Growth Corporation ("Canopy Growth" or the "Company") (NASDAQ: CGC).
+BENSALEM, Pa., July 20, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Canopy Growth Corporation ("Canopy Growth" or the "Company") (NASDAQ: CGC).

 Class Period: May 31, 2022 – May 10, 2023